ian-lourenco/blogpost_rails_rest_apis/blogpost.md

 ```
 Pretty cool, all working just fine!
 But wait...
 I don't remember setting up this format of return or even the info I want to display.
 Well...
 Rails automatically gets the instance variable we created `miners` and serializes the data into an organized JSON with all their information, which is good.
 But what if we want to display only the names and levels?
 And what if we wanted to show the rare gems they have?
 Here we can use [JBuilder](https://github.com/rails/jbuilder) gem to serialize what we want!
 It is an official gem maintained by the Rails team!

 JBuilder’s domain-specific language (DSL) uses Ruby code to construct JSON.
-Every `json.key value` declaration that we will use (you see below) explicitly defines your API’s output structure, it can be simple attributes (`json.level miner.level`), complex nested relationships (like the `rare_gems` association), or even computed values like the following examples:
+Every `json.key value` declaration (like you'll see below) explicitly defines your API's output structure, it can be simple attributes (`json.level miner.level`), complex nested relationships (like the `rare_gems` association), or even computed values, as shown in these examples:
 ```rb
 json.miner do
   json.name @miner.name